martinrue/Tinyweb/readme.md

 You can see the live build status (and grab the binary releases) from the [build server.](http://ci.thunder.invalidcast.com)

 ## Versions

+2.2.4 Area support for a less duplicative way of defining multiple handlers using the handler namespace (thanks Matt Burton) and bootstrap performance enhancements

 2.2.3 Made all result types testable by making their input public, allowing test inspection before rendering